BeardedFish/Everybody-Edits-CTF/README.md

 You need .NET Framework v4.7.2 in order to run this program.

 ### What software did you use to run the database?
-I used [XAMPP](https://www.apachefriends.org/index.html) to run a MySql database locally on my machine.
+I used [XAMPP](https://www.apachefriends.org/index.html) to run a MySQL database locally on my machine.

 ### Is data stored securely through this program?
 No.

 ### Does this bot work with [Everybody Edits Offline](https://github.com/Seb-135/ee-offline)?
 No, this bot does not work with Everybody Edits Offline because Everybody Edits Offline does not use the PlayerIO API.
-PlayerIO is required for this bot to work.
+PlayerIO is required for this bot to run.

 ## Screenshots
 ![Console application](Images/Application.png "Showcase of what the program looks like")